-- To request approval for an international rotation, a letter should be sent by mail or fax (no emails) to both the ABS and the RRC-Surgery.
+- To request approval for an international rotation, a letter should be sent by mail or fax (no emails) to both the ABS and the RC-Surgery.
 The letter must be co-signed by both the program director and the designated institutional official (DIO) and contain the information outlined in the International Rotation Policy (pdf).

 - The program will receive separate approval letters; both must be received prior to implementation of the international rotation.